Jfoti64/blog-api-user-frontend/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`.
+The application will be available at `URL`.

 ### Building for Production